 I measure illegal electoral manipulation using the variable intentional voting irregularities taken from V-Dem.
 This variable is a measure of vote fraud and related forms of manipulation, including multiple voting, ballot-stuffing, and falsification of results.
 As with other variables drawn from V-Dem, values for voting irregularities reflect the judgements of five or more expert coders.
 I use the measurement model output version of the variable, which aggregates the country experts’ ratings, takes disagreement and measurement error into account, and converts the ordinal scale responses from experts to an interval scale (Coppedge, Michael et al. 2017).

-Explanatory variables and controls
+Explanatory Variables and Controls

 Reforms that improve de jure independence are operationalized as a binary variable from V-Dem that captures enhancements to courts’ ability to control the arbitrary use of state power, in the year prior to an election.
 To take a relatively recent example, several East European post-communist states undertook reforms to limit the influence of the elected government over judicial careers by transferring powers over appointment and dismissal from ministries of justice to more autonomous judicial councils (Coman 2014).
 Such pre-election reforms are not uncommon in non-democratic cases: a positive judicial reform is recorded prior to 165 of the 1009 election-year observations in the dataset.

 Measures of de jure judicial independence are also available from the Comparative Constitutions Project (Elkins, Ginsburg, and Melton 2005).
 The CCP dataset benefits from clear rules that enable precise coding of changes to a country’s constitutional judicial institutions, and certain selection and removal procedures appear to be jointly associated with increased behavioral judicial independence in non-democracies (Melton and Ginsburg 2014).
-However, positive reforms to de jure independence are rare at the constitutional level—only thirteen are observed for the studied hereleading to a lack of common support across some mediator variables.
-As a result, the CCP measures are not used in the main analysis, but are used as robustness checks in the appendix.
+However, positive reforms to de jure independence are rare at the constitutional level—only thirteen are observed for the country-years studied here--leading to a lack of common support across some mediator variables.
+As a result, the CCP measures are not used in the main analysis, but are used as robustness checks in the appendix (Table A.6).
 These models are substantively similar to the main results.

 Political competition is the second explanatory factor.
-Since the margin of victory in the election itself cannot be used as a measure of competition—an effect rather than a cause of electoral manipulation—I use three alternative measures meant to capture the degree to which incumbents face some uncertainty around election outcomes.
+Since the margin of victory in the election itself cannot be used as a measure of competition—being an effect rather than a cause of electoral manipulation—I use three alternative measures meant to capture the degree to which incumbents face some uncertainty around election outcomes.
 All are lagged one year, so that they are not influenced by the results of the election-year, and do not contain information on election fairness overall.
 The first is drawn from the polyarchy index in V-Dem, and captures the degree to which the conditions for political competition are present; in raw form this variable is a multiplicative index of variables measuring freedom of association, freedom of expression, suffrage, the presence of national elections, and the integrity of elections.
 To avoid spurious correlation with the dependent variable, I divide out this latter component; I call this variable political openness.